julius-muller/vcfstash/WIKI.md

 ### Common Issues and Solutions

-#### 1. Missing or Incompatible Reference Genome
+#### 1. Chromosome Mapping or Normalization Issues

-**Symptoms**: Errors about reference allele mismatches or failed normalization
+**Symptoms**: Errors about chromosome names or normalization failures

 **Solution**:
-- Verify the reference genome path in params.yaml
+- Verify the `chr_add` path in params.yaml points to the expected rename file
-- Check that the reference_md5sum matches
+- Ensure the input VCF/BCF is indexed (`.csi` or `.tbi`)
-- Ensure the reference genome is properly indexed
+- Re-run with `--debug` to inspect intermediate logs for the bcftools normalization step

 #### 2. Annotation Tool Errors